shubhujais15/CineAI/README.md

 ## Hosted Web App

-You can view the live version of the Hiring Process Management by visiting the following link:
+You can view the live version of the CineAI by visiting the following link:
 [CineAI](https://cineai-15.web.app/)

-Sample Login Id:
+  **Sample Login Id:**
 - Email: user@gmail.com
 - password: User@123